oracle-livelabs/oci-core/oci-fullstackdrs/failover-execute/images/switchover-prechecks-ocw23.md

     ![modify port 81](./images/port81-edit-new.png)
     ![work request](./images/workrequest-listener-new.png)

     Wait for a few seconds and refresh the browser tab of the MuShop application.
-You should see that the MuShop site can't be reached or Error: Request failed with status code 502.
+You should see that the MuShop site can't be reached.

     ![reverify mushop app](./images/mushop-broken-new.png)

-    We have created an outage to a working MuShop application; in the next lab, we will use the Full Stack DR service to initiate the  failover plan of the Full Stack (App VM's/Database/Application Customization) from Ashburn to the Phoenix region.
+    We have created an outage to a working MuShop application; in the next lab, we will use the Full Stack DR service to initiate the Switchover of the Full Stack (App VM's/Database/Application Customization) from Ashburn to the Phoenix region.

     You may now [Proceed to the next lab](#next)